 1. Large Cotton Rope Basket

 The only thing I don’t love about them is that they don’t hold their shape on their own when they’re empty.
 HOWEVER, if this is the blanket storage idea you use, having it full of blankets would completely negate that problem.
-Also… if you don’t have children and cats who literally PURPOSELY knock every basket down… you also wouldn’t have to worry about this problem.
-Go you.

 2. Natural Woven Basket